azgs/azgs-leaflet/README.md

 		map.addLayer(esriLayer);

 - Options: You only need to specify the MapServer URL for the Tiled ESRI Service.
 - Note: This will not work with ESRI Services that are not provided in a Web Mercator Projection.
-	- ArcGIS Desktop calls this `Web Mercator (Auxiliary Sphere)`
-	- ArcGIS Server will list the service's spatial reference as `102100 (3857)`
+	ArcGIS Desktop calls this `Web Mercator (Auxiliary Sphere)`.
+ArcGIS Server will list the service's spatial reference as `102100 (3857)`

 ### L.GeoJSON.WFS
 - Purpose: Provide access to a WFS server capable of providing GeoJSON as an output format.